wp-plugins/comprehensive-google-map-plugin/readme.txt

 * Compatible with jQuery tabs!
 No more poorly rendered map on your site!
 * Compatible with W3 Total Cache, read the <a href="http://wordpress.org/support/topic/how-to-make-w3-total-cache-plugin-to-play-nicely-together">solution</a>
 * Intuitive and user friendly interface, which makes it very easy to configure Google map.
 No complex configuration options.
-Facebook style interactive interface for managing multiple map markers.
 OpenStreetMap imagery available
 * With over 250 amazing custom marker icons to choose from!
-* Aggregate all your post markers in one map - Marker Geo Mashup!
+* Aggregate all markers from your published content in one map - Marker Geo Mashup!
-* Dozens of options to choose from
+* Dozens of configuration options to choose from
 * Add end-user's current GPS location to the map!
 Useful for end-users that want to find directions from their current location to map's markers
-* Plugin is fully documented.
+* Fully documented.
 If help tooltips are not enough, you can always refer to the full documentation about each of the settings
-* Shortcode builder available, which integrated with post/page editor.
-In other words, you do not need manually to type the shortcode in the editor, just save the shortcode and it will be available to you (But you can if you want to).
+* Shortcode builder available, which integrates with post/page editor.
-* Support for custom overlays: Panoramio photos on the map (http://www.panoramio.com/), bicycle lanes and traffic info.
-* User can get directions to the locations on the map (markers)
+* Insert saved shortcodes directly to posts/pages
 * Widget enabled.
-* Cross browser compatible
-* Loads geographic markup from a KML, GPX, KMZ or GeoRSS files hosted remotely.

 If you liked the plugin, you can join the <a href="http://www.facebook.com/pages/Comprehensive-Google-Map-Plugin/180316032076503" target="_blank">Comprehensive Google Map Fan Page</a> on Facebook.